ratnaksha/ratnaksha.github.io/_pages/about.md

 # About me

 * I am a PhD Candidate in Physical Oceanography at [Scripps Institution of Oceanography](https://scripps.ucsd.edu/), [University of California San Diego](https://ucsd.edu) advised by [Dr. Sarah.
-G. Purkey](https://spurkey.scrippsprofiles.ucsd.edu/)
+G. Purkey](https://spurkey.scrippsprofiles.ucsd.edu/).
+My research is funded by NASA's Future Investigator in Earth and Space Sciences grant and through the National Science Foundation.

 * My research interests lie in the area of large-scale dynamics of the oceans and its link to the global climate system.
-I'm also interested in harnessing machine learning and deep learning tools to improve intelligibility of climate related model and observational data.
+I'm also interested in harnessing machine learning and deep learning tools to improve intelligibility of climate-related model and observational data.

 * My dissertation revolves around understanding two fundamental processes regulating the overturning circulation of the ocean-
   - the role of turbulent mixing in the abyssal ocean